Medxo-pro/Medxo-pro/README.md

 - ⚡️ I’m currently working on **5 AI projects as a SWE @ Headstarter AI**

-- 🌱 I’m currently learning **eal-time data synchronization and storage with Firebase**
+- 🌱 I’m currently learning **real-time data synchronization and storage with Firebase**

 - 📫 How to reach me **mehdi_atmani@brown.edu**